Creedence Clearwater Revival: Tom Fogerty

-Tom Fogerty released several solo albums, though none reached the success of CCR.
-His 1974 solo album Zephyr National was the last to feature the four original CCR band members on the track "Mystic Isle of Avalon", although John recorded his parts separately.
-Several tracks sound very much like the CCR style, particularly the aptly titled "Joyful Resurrection".
-His album Excalibur featured all four members of the Jerry Garcia Band (who recorded live albums for Fantasy)...
-Garcia played lead guitar to Tom's rhythm guitar, and has since become a popular cult album.
+Tom Fogerty released several solo albums, though none reached the success of his former group.
+His 1974 solo album, Zephyr National, was the last to feature the four original CCR band members on the track "Mystic Isle of Avalon," although John recorded his parts separately.
+Several tracks sound similar to the CCR style, particularly the aptly titled "Joyful Resurrection."
+His album Excalibur featured all four members of the Jerry Garcia Band (who recorded live albums for Fantasy).
+Garcia played lead guitar to Tom's rhythm guitar, and the album has since become a popular "cult" item.

-Tom Fogerty died at his home in Scottsdale, Arizona, in September 1990 of an AIDS complication, which he contracted via a tainted blood transfusion he received while undergoing back surgery.
-Tom and John barely reconciled before Tom's death, and in the eulogy that he delivered at Tom's funeral, John said, "We wanted to grow up and be musicians.
+Tom died at his home in Scottsdale, Arizona in September 1990 of an AIDS complication, which he contracted from a tainted blood transfusion he received while undergoing back surgery.
+Tom and John never fully reconciled before Tom's death, and in the eulogy that he delivered at Tom's funeral, John said, "We wanted to grow up and be musicians.
 I guess we achieved half of that, becoming rock 'n roll stars.
-We didn't necessarily grow up".
+We didn't necessarily grow up."